jota-one/desgouttes/content/en/2.practice-areas/banking-finance.md

 ## Commercial Banking and Finance
 We advise clients on the structuring, negotiation and implementation of financing arrangements.
-We handle a wide variety of transactions from corporate lending and structured finance transactions, including syndicated lending, leveraged acquisition and buy-out finance, structured finance, projects and infrastructure finance, real estate finance, asset-based finance, recapitalizations, and commercial and industrial finance.
+We handle a wide variety of transactions on corporate lending transactions, including syndicated lending, leveraged acquisition and buy-out finance, projects and infrastructure finance, real estate finance, asset-based finance, recapitalizations, and commercial and industrial finance.
 We provide strategic guidance on selecting, structuring, and executing tailored financing solutions - whether debt, equity, or a combination of both - to align with your business goals and maximize financial efficiency.
 Our expertise includes:
 - Secured and unsecured commercial lending transactions, including bilateral and syndicated lending transactions
-- Leveraged and investment grade acquisition finance in LBOs (leveraged credit facilities, high-yield bonds, and/or mezzanine financing)
+- Leveraged and investment grade acquisition finance in LBOs
 - Financial restructurings
 - Project and infrastructure finance
 - Trade finance